diezcami/diezcami.github.io/resume.markdown

 I’m a 20 year old university student taking up Computer Science in Manila.
 I love learning, building and doing just about anything with code.
 If I'm not programming, I'm probably studying for my university classes, tinkering my gadgets, taking a few [photos](http://diezcami.vsco.co), or painting.

 # Skills
-Right now, I'm passionate about learning Go and using it for my personal projects.
-I use C++, Java and Python regularly in the context of school work and open source contributions, though I'm also experienced with and quickly adaptable to several other languages.
+Right now, I'm passionate about learning Go and using it for my personal projects, while also learning iOS/OSX development on the side.
+I use C++, Java and Python regularly in the context of school work and open source contributions, though I'm also experienced with and quickly adaptable to working with several other languages and frameworks.

 # Links
 <div style="text-align: left">